-7. Grading for Students with Disabilities
+Grading for Students with Disabilities

-Rise teachers should grade students based on formal and informal assessments, and in accordance with any IEP requirements for issuing grades.
+Teachers should grade students based on formal and informal assessments, and in accordance with any IEP or Section 504 Plan requirements for issuing grades.
 Below is a chart to help guide teachers on various types of assessments that will be utilized to measure the progress students demonstrate.
 Gradebooks are set up with the following weight categories.